katrienantonio/workshop-loss-reserv-fraud/README.md

 University of Amsterdam.
 She teaches courses on data science for insurance, life and non-life insurance mathematics and loss models.
 Research-wise Katrien puts focus on pricing, reserving and fraud analytics, as well as mortality dynamics.
-Katrien will teach Day 1 of the workshop, and serve as TA on Day 2 and 3.

 </p>